 The FDA’s National Center for Toxicological Research frequently uses zebrafish in ‘predictive toxicology’ research.
 Various drugs and substances, such as ketamine and nicotine, are tested on zebrafish to determine effects which might occur in humans.
 Transgenic zebrafish embryos are used to investigate the effects of copper nanoparticles on bodily systems.
 These particles are used in fabrics, paints and medical devices.

-As you can see, zebrafish prove to be an effective model organism for research.
-They are applicable to many different industries, while remaining an ethical and efficient option.
+As you can see, zebrafish model organisms prove to be an effective tools for research.
+They are applicable to many different industries while remaining an ethical and efficient option.